dbt-ethz/Axolotl/README.md

 signed distance fields (SDF), voxel, function representation (FRep), constructive solid geometry (CSG), implicit surfaces, lattice generation

 ## Installation
 Copy the content of the folder `UserObjects` into the corresponding special folder of your Grasshopper installation (Grasshopper: File > Special Folders > User Object Folder).
-You should then see a new tab `Axolotl` appear in the GH toolbar, containing the Axolotl components
+You should then see a new tab `Axolotl` appear in the GH toolbar, containing the Axolotl components.
+As most of the user objects are Python scripting components, you will also need to install GHPython plugin from here: [food4rhino.com/app/ghpython](http://www.food4rhino.com/app/ghpython)

 ![icons](pix/Axolotl_Toolbar.png)

 ## Background
-More about the research on volumetric modeling can be found here:
+More about the research on volumetric modelling can be found here:
 [dbt.arch.ethz.ch/research-stream/volumetric-modelling/](http://dbt.arch.ethz.ch/research-stream/volumetric-modelling/)

 ## Future
 The idea is that this becomes a proper GH plugin one day.
-For now it is mainly a teaching tool, providing easy access to volumetric modeling with distance fields.
+For now it is mainly a teaching tool, providing easy access to volumetric modelling with distance fields.
 All the components are just Python scripting components and the full code can be viewed and modified by double-clicking them.

 ## What people say
 - "Kind of confusing/sloppy plug-in, the description sounded cool but seems little half baked." *(Ben Finkle)*